Rs.10.78for 1 strip(s) (10 tablets each)

 lactation

-Glybovin 5 Tablet is to be taken with food.
+Glybovin 5 Tablet should be taken with or after food.

 None